avajs/ava/readme.md

 ### TypeScript support

 AVA includes typings for TypeScript.
 You have to setup transpilation yourself.
-When you set `module` to `commonjs`, TypeScript will automatically find the type definitions for AVA.
+When you set `module` to `commonjs` in your `tsconfig.json` file, TypeScript will automatically find the type definitions for AVA.
 You should set `target` to `es2015` to use Promises and async functions.

 #### Transpiling Imported Modules